theinternetfolks/context/README.md

 ## Features

-- Lightweight-implementation using the native `Map` structure
+- Lightweight-implementation using the native `AsyncLocalStoage` structure
 - Typescript typings with your interfaces
 - Works for all kind of async functions - `Promises`, `Timeouts`, `TCPWrap`, `UDP` etc.